Lake Mendota Drive

 Latest Update

-2/25/2022 Update:
+9/26/2023 Update:

-Project Overview
+2022 Project Overview

 The City of Madison is planning to reconstruct Lake Mendota Dr. Due to the size/scope of the work, this work will be completed over several years, with work being completed on several blocks each year.
 In 2022, work is planned for the western most blocks, in 2023, the eastern blocks, and the middle blocks in 2024.

-In general, the reconstruction project will include replacement of underground City utilities, especially storm sewer and sanitary sewer, and reconstruction of the street infrastructure (pavement, gravel base) along with any curb or sidewalk installations that are approved for the project(s).
+In general, the reconstruction projects will include replacement of underground City utilities, especially storm sewer and sanitary sewer, and reconstruction of the street infrastructure (pavement, gravel base) along with any curb or sidewalk installations that are approved for the project(s).
 We have received many complaints from residents regarding the pavement condition along Lake Mendota Dr., and it has deteriorated to a point where periodic maintenance patching is no longer viable, so the streets will need to be reconstructed to provide a ridable surface for all users.

 While there have not been a large number of crashes along Lake Mendota Dr. (6 since 2016), whenever the City proceeds with a significant project, we always review opportunities to improve safety and accessibility.
 Crash history does help guide our budgeting and project selection process, but, even though this project was scheduled primarily due to the pavement condition and drainage needs, it’s still important to review the project for possible safety improvements.
 These types of reconstruction projects and investments only occur once every several decades, so it would be irresponsible to ignore known safety and accessibility issues.